RedisLabs/redislabs-docs/content/rv/quick-setup.md

 1. Enter the dataset size - The estimated size of your data.
 You can specify 1GB for a small database.
 1. Define if you want to have database replication (note that when enabling the database will consume twice the amount of memory).
-1. Select [data persistence] (/Unification-patch-1/rv/concepts/data-persistence/) type.
+1. Select [data persistence] (/Unification-patch-1/rv/concepts/data-persistence/) policy.
 1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
 1. Enter the estimated total throughput you expect from your database.
 You can specify 10,000 ops/sec to start with a small